nuxeo/doc.nuxeo.com-content/src/nxdoc/web-ui/web-ui-tutorials/web-ui-performances.md

   </nuxeo-data-table-column>
 </nuxeo-data-table>
 ```
-then you can observe the `visible` property to only fetch the books when the page is displayed:
+then you can see the `visible` property to only fetch the books when the page is displayed:

 ```javascript
   Polymer({